jaderigby/segments/README.md

 ### UPDATE: ##$

-Web component segments has a new feature: You can now add the attribute "of" to a web component tag, and pass in a numerical value.
-This will tell it which class to apply, such as "3" to apply the class of "thirds".
-For responsive, just add as a regular class to the tag.
-So for example:
+The `x-seg` component has a new feature: You can now add the attribute "of" to it, and pass in a numerical value.
+This will tell it which class to apply, such as using the number "3" to apply the class of "thirds".
 ```
 <x-seg of="3">
 ```